-(c) Individual training through visits to leading laboratories around the world.
-Approximately 185 young scientists and engineers from the SESAME Members have been recipients of fellowships that allowed them to spend periods of up to two years receiving training, or working at synchrotron radiation facilities and other centres (mostly in SESAME Observer countries) in Europe, the USA, Asia and Latin America.
-These fellowships are being financed by sponsors such as the IAEA, which has already provided more than €1.5 million for SESAME's training programme, the UK Department for Business, Energy and Industrial Strategy (BEIS) through the Rutherford Fund which has provided some GBP1.2M, the EU, ICTP, synchrotron laboratories in different parts of the world, foundations and small charities.
+(c) Individual training through visits to leading laboratories around the world and hands-on training at SESAME.

+Approximately 203 young scientists and engineers from the SESAME Members have been recipients of fellowships that allowed them to spend periods of up to two years receiving training, or working at synchrotron radiation facilities and other centres (mostly in SESAME Observer countries) in Europe, the USA, Asia and Latin America.
+These fellowships are being financed, or have been financed, by sponsors such as the IAEA, which has already provided more than €1.5 million for SESAME's training programme, the UK Department for Business, Energy and Industrial Strategy (BEIS) through the Rutherford Fund which provided some GBP1.2M, the EU, ICTP, the Helmholtz Association of German Research Centres through the HESEB project, the Swedish Institute, and synchrotron laboratories in different parts of the world, foundations and small charities.